 Liu Y, Peng FX.
 Research Progress on O-GlcNAcylation in the occurrence, development, and treatment of colorectal cancer.
 World J Gastrointest Surg 2020; In press

 Core Tip: This article mainly reviews the occurrence and development of O-GlcNAcylation in colorectal cancer and the corresponding therapeutic targets.
-Through reading abundant literatures, we analyze and summarize O-GlcNAcylation research will accelerate rapidly, which may provide new ideas for the research and development of antitumor drugs and the discovery of new colorectal cancer diagnostic markers.
+After a thorough review of the literature, we analyze and summarize O-GlcNAcylation research and predict that investigations will accelerate rapidly, which may provide new ideas for the development of antitumor drugs and promote the discovery of new colorectal cancer diagnostic markers.

 INTRODUCTION

 Colorectal cancer (CRC) is a common highly malignant digestive tract tumor worldwide, and it is also the third leading cause of cancer-related death in the world[1].
 Once distant metastasis occurs, especially liver metastasis, cancer-related mortality increases significantly[2].
 So far, more than 400 post-translational modification types and more than 80000 protein-specific post-translational modification sites have been reported, including glycosylation, phosphorylation, acetylation, methylation, and ubiquitination[3].
 O-GlcNAcylation is a critical glycosylation modification.
 Studies have shown that the change of O-GlcNAcylation is a marker of CRC, and the inactivation of functional molecules involved in O-GlcNAcylation hinders the biosynthesis of normal glycosylation structures, thus promoting the progression and metastasis of CRC[4].
-Table 1 shows the summary of studies on O-GlcNAcylation and CRC in recent five years.
+Table 1 shows the summary of studies on O-GlcNAcylation and CRC in the last 5 years.
 Table 2 summarizes the gene targets associated with O-GlcNAcylation in CRC.
-This article mainly reviews the occurrence and development of O-GlcNAcylation in colorectal cancer and the corresponding therapeutic targets.
+This article mainly reviews the occurrence and development of O-GlcNAcylation in CRC and the corresponding therapeutic targets.

 O-GLCNACYLATION AND ITS PHYSIOLOGICAL EFFECTS